paigeweber13/fine-hardware-visualization/README.md

 ## Long-term:
 ### Problems to fix:
+ - if we are continuing to warn users about unreasonably high values, give them the option to disable the warning and count the values anyways
  - fix benchmark-likwid-vs-manual and thread_migration
  - manual benchmark only prints runtime for flops region
    - in other words, runtime_by_tag doesn't seem to work for more than one